IAliceBobI/sy-tomato-plugin/README.md

 *A reading point is the last position you read in a document.
 We store it in a `bookmark` and automatically remove other `bookmarks` within the current file.
 This keeps only one `bookmark` in this file.*

 ### First, click on the `content block` you want to set as the reading point.
 Then, you can either select "Set reading point" from the `Command Palette` by pressing `Shift+Alt+P` or use the shortcut `Ctrl+2`.

+> The plugin can only identify which content block to process when clicked with a mouse.
+It cannot detect cursor movement using the keyboard.

 ![Alt text](./assets/cmd.png)

 ### To view the `bookmark`, you can directly view the `bookmark panel`.
-Alternatively, you can click on the `Reading Point` icon in the top right corner to view more detailed information.
+Alternatively, you can click on the `Reading Point` (ctrl+4) icon in the top right corner to view more detailed information.

 ![Alt text](./assets/bookmark.png)